-- a. provide the child(ren) with an opportunity to voice their concerns regarding the separation/divorce; - b. provide the Parties information and guidance to help their child(ren) through this process; and, - c. give information to the Coaches that will help in developing an effective coparenting plan.
+- a. provide the child(ren) with an opportunity to voice their concerns regarding the separation/divorce; - b. provide the Parties with information and guidance to help their child(ren) through this process; and, c. give information to the Coach that will help in developing an effective co-parenting plan.